 My personal opinion on free check engine light services and a video at the bottom from a morning show with another opinion on the free diagnosis.
-There are a few companies that offer no charge scans of your vehicle to let you know why the engine light is on.
+There are a few companies offering a no charge scan of your vehicle to let you know why the engine light is on.
 In fact, recently more businesses have been jumping on the bandwagon to bring new customers into stores.

 Telling drivers what code is set in memory doesn't really tell them exactly what's wrong with the car.
 Also most of these businesses offering the free scan will not clear the codes to see if it's an intermittent problem.
 This can be a logical first step in diagnosis.
 If you're in California or Hawaii they'll say it's against the law to clear them.